-LATE ARRIVALS/EARLY EXITS: If you are late to class or need to leave early, please enter or exit quietly so as not to interrupt the instruction.
-If a group activity is in progress, approach the instructor to be placed into a group or receive alternative instructions.
+LATE ARRIVALS, EARLY EXITS: If you are late to class or need to leave early, please enter or exit quietly to avoid interrupting the instruction.
+If a group activity is in progress, approach the instructor after you find a seat to be placed into a group or receive alternate instructions.

 PERSONAL ELECTRONICS: Turn off pagers/cell phone beepers during class time.
 Unless you have an emergency, please arrange to take your calls at other times.
-USE OF LAPTOPS, RADIOS, CD PLAYERS, IPODS, HEADSETS/EAR BUDS, OR ANY HANDHELD ELECTRONIC DEVICES IN THE CLASSROOM IS PROHIBITED.
+USE OF LAPTOPS, RADIOS, CD PLAYERS, IPODS, HEADSETS/EAR BUDS OR ANY HANDHELD ELECTRONIC DEVICES (e.g. smart phones or I-pads) IN THE CLASSROOM IS PROHIBITED.
 ABSOLUTELY NO TEXTING IS PERMITTED AT ANY TIME.
-You are to be tuned in ONLY to what is going on in class.
+You are to be "tuned in" ONLY to what is going on in class.

-RECORDING OF LECTURES: If you wish to record a lecture in ANY of your classes for later review, as a courtesy, please ask the instructor's permission first.
-Mandated Statement on Recording policies: "Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
+RECORDING OF LECTURES: If you wish to record a lecture in any of your classes for later review, as a courtesy, please ask the instructor's permission first.
+Mandated Statement on Recording Policies: "Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
 You must obtain the instructor's permission to make audio or video recordings in class.
 Such permission allows the recordings to be used for your private study purposes only.
 The recordings are the intellectual property of the instructor; you have not been given any rights to reproduce or distribute the material.
 Course material developed by the instructor is the intellectual property of the instructor and cannot be shared publicly without his/her approval.
 You may not publicly share or upload instructor generated material for this course such as exam questions, lecture notes, or homework solutions without instructor consent."

-"GRADE CHECKS": (for athletics, fraternities and sororities, etc.): Please bring your forms to the Instructor DURING OFFICE HOURS ONLY.
-I have no time to do extra paperwork during class time.
+"GRADE CHECKS" (for athletics, Greek organizations, etc.): Please bring your forms to the instructor DURING OFFICE HOURS ONLY.
+I have no time to fill out these forms while preparing for class, during class or after class.

 Statement on fair treatment: All students in my classes will always be treated fairly, equally, and with respect.
 I expect students to treat each other with the same courtesy and respect.
-No student or group of students will receive special treatment or special privileges over their classmates.
-Therefore, again, I never assign, or allow "extra credit."
-Don't ask.
+No student or group of students will ever receive special treatment or special privileges over their classmates.
+Therefore, I NEVER ASSIGN OR ALLOW "EXTRA CREDIT."
+DON'T ASK.

-Revised 8/13, © John Murphy
+Revised 1/14, © John Murphy